 In this course you’ll learn how to play lead guitar starting with the fundamentals and working your way up.
 This course has been designed for guitarists who want to play lead guitar but have little to no lead guitar playing ability.

 In this course you’ll learn how to improvise guitar solos in a creative, reliable, and methodical way.
-This course has been designed for guitarists who have some amount of lead guitar playing ability but struggle with improvising.

 Guitar Theory Course

 In this course you’ll learn the theory required to understand guitar playing and music on a deeper level.
 This course has been designed for guitarists with any amount of playing ability who want to learn more about guitar playing theory.

 Modes and Scales Course

 In this course you’ll learn everything you need to know about modes and scales – what they are, when and where they work, what chords and progressions they work over, how to apply them, etc. This course has been designed for guitarists with some amount of lead guitar playing ability who want to improve their knowledge and understanding of modes and scales.

 In this course you’ll learn everything you need to know in order to be a great rhythm guitarist – how to speed up chord changes, how to play barre chords, how to mute unwanted open strings, how to play to a metronome or drum machine, how to play rock or metal riffs, how to count beats and understand rhythm, how to add fills to chords, etc. This course has been designed for guitarists who would like to improve their rhythm guitar playing.

 In this course you’ll learn how to improve your technique for advanced soloing and technical guitar playing.
 This course has been designed for guitarists with a certain amount of playing ability who would like to improve their technique.

 What do our students say?